Welcome to Service Dogs America’s web-site.

-The term "Service Dog" encompasses a broad range of assistance animals that have been trained to assist their handlers with physical, or psychiatric disabilities.
+The term Service Dog encompasses a broad range of assistance animals that have been trained to assist their owners with their disabilities.
 The Americans with Disabilities Act (ADA) requires public and privately owned establishments serving the public, such as restaurants, hotels, retail stores, taxicabs, airplanes, theaters, concert halls, and sports facilities, to allow people with disabilities to bring their service animals onto business premises in whatever areas customers are generally allowed.

-SDA recognizes that many Americans
+SDA recognizes that every person

-in America may have some form of disability
+in America may have some form of disability.

 Most persons rely on their dog to assist them in many different ways.
 Ensure your dog will be allowed to accompany you wherever you need to go by properly identifying him/her as a service dog with an Identification Package provided by Service Dogs America.

 Our Service Dog package includes quality equipment, vests with embroidered Service Dog patches, quality documentation, certificates, plastic wallet cards (photo optional), metal collar tags, Department of Justice wallet cards and a 40 page booklet of articles with rules and definitions explaining the Americans with Disabilities Act of 1990 in simple terms.